nklissus/AdventOfCode2022/README.md

 ## Day 01
 Just getting my C-legs under me.
 Compared to Python, C++ isn't quite as straightforward when dealing with strings but `stoi` converting a string to an integer is pretty useful for this task.

+## Day 02
+A pretty simple Rock/Paper/Scissors problem.
+I used a class to create a `Weapon` object which I used to track attributes about each side's weapon. the second part changed how the input worked and I attempted to create recursive classes to allow a single class to reference the weapons that it was strong/weak against but I couldn't figure it out and settled on one class for the hero and villain.